NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Nomad.md

 Choose two attribute boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free attribute boost.

 You're trained in the Survival skill and a Lore skill related to one terrain you traveled in (such as Desert Lore or Swamp Lore).
-You gain the [[Feats/Assurance|Assurance]] skill feat with Survival.
+You gain the [[Assurance|Assurance]] skill feat with Survival.

 *Source: Pathfinder Player Core*
 *ORC*